lx8421bcd/QuickDevFramework/README.md

        http://www.apache.org/licenses/LICENSE-2.0

-    Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+    Unless required by applicable law或者agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES或者CONDITIONS OF ANY KIND, either express或者implied.
     See the License for the specific language governing permissions and limitations under the License.